Mad Monster Party?: Plot

 Felix arrives to the island and is greeted by his uncle and Francesca, who takes Felix on a tour of the island where the Mummy, Werewolf and Dracula plan to attack.
 While the human Felix proves to be unsuitably kind-hearted, the monsters nonetheless plot to eliminate him and gain control of the secret formula, but Felix continually accidentally foils their attempts.

 Later, Frankenstein tells Felix about his retirement, making his nephew leader of all the monsters in the world.
 Felix naturally feels reluctant to take the job.
 Over time, Francesca develops feelings for Felix after he obliviously saves her on multiple occasions.
 As Dracula, Frankenstein's Monster, and the Monster's Mate descend upon Francesca, she sends out a letter (via messenger bat) to an unknown recipient.

-When the monsters corner Felix upon capturing Francesca, they are frightened at the arrival of "It" (a giant gorilla and knock-off of King Kong) who proceeds to rampage since he was not invited.
+When the monsters corner Felix upon capturing Francesca, they are frightened at the arrival of "It" who proceeds to rampage since he was not invited.
 "It" snatches up the monsters and Francesca (on whom "It" develops a crush).

 Felix rushes to tell his uncle what happened and is instructed to head to the boat.
 Frankenstein leads the zombies in rescuing Francesca from "It" using biplanes.
 Boris convinces "It" to let Francesca go and to take him instead.
 "It" complies.
 Felix and Francesca manage to escape the island in the boat as Frankenstein and the remainder of the monsters remain in "It"'s clutches.
 Displeased that the monsters tried to steal the secret for themselves and attempted to kill Felix as well as having to put up with "It", Frankenstein sacrifices himself by dropping the vial of the formula, destroying the Isle of Evil and everything on it.

 The destruction is witnessed by Felix and Francesca offshore.
 Felix expresses a desire to begin a family with Francesca, who tearfully admits that she is not human, but in fact a robot creation of Frankenstein's.
 Felix responds that "none of us are perfect", mechanically repeating the last two words, indicating that he is also his uncle's robot creation.